9.2 PERC: Enrollment Requirement Rosters

 • Satisfied: The student met enrollment requirements at the time of enrollment.

-• Conditional: The student conditionally satisfied enrollment requirements at the time of enrollment.
+• Conditional: The student conditionally satisfied enrollment requirements at the time of enrollment (i.e., enrolled in a prerequisite class).

 • Overridden: The student was enrolled in the class by a staff member using an override.
 The student's enrollment eligibility was not assessed at the time of enrollment.